 It was in these narrow spaces that asbestos dust filled the air more and more as time passed, and the vessel needed repairing or was deteriorating, with asbestos being disturbed and becoming airborne, leading to the workers frequenting those areas to being highly exposed to the toxic fiber.

-Also, because of the outbreak of World War II and of the Korean War, the demand for more warships increased greatly, which meant that more asbestos was exploited, endangering the lives of hundreds of thousands of people who were finding employment in fields working with the material.
+Also, because of the outbreak of World War II and the Korean War, the demand for more warships increased greatly, which meant that more asbestos was exploited, endangering the lives of hundreds of thousands of people who were finding employment in fields working with the material.

 Have You Been Exposed to Asbestos on the USS Rankin (AKA-103)?